 Student movements have played key roles in many of Indonesia’s milestones, even before independence, arguably at least since the establishment of the country’s first modern youth organisation in 1908 by medical students.
 The founding of the group, which was pivotal to Indonesia’s growing nationalism, is commemorated every May 20 as Indonesia’s National Awakening Day.

-Indonesia’s eventual independence after World War II was driven in part by a new generation of student activists, such as Chairul Saleh and Soekarni, who exhorted the founding fathers of the modern Indonesian state, Soekarno and Muhammad Hatta, to break with the ruling Dutch.
+Indonesia’s eventual independence after World War II was driven in part by a new generation of student activists, such as Chairul Saleh and Soekarni, who exhorted the founding fathers of the modern Indonesian state, Sukarno and Muhammad Hatta, to break with the ruling Dutch.

-In 1998, as Asia and Indonesia reeled from a devastating international financial crisis, it was student protestors who took to the streets and demanded the end of the three decades of dictatorial rule under Suharto, who, faced with the prospect of economic ruin, eventually resigned amid bloody street clashes in Jakarta.
+In 1998, as Asia and Indonesia reeled from a devastating international financial crisis, it was student protestors who took to the streets and demanded the end of the three decades of dictatorial rule under Soeharto, who, faced with the prospect of economic ruin, eventually resigned amid bloody street clashes in Jakarta.

 Arguably this latest bout of student protests features a greater diversity of messages and a wider variety of groups than the 1998 activists.
-Adinda Tenriangke Muchtar, executive director of The Indonesian Institute, a Jakarta-based think tank, said this time around the protestors are chiefly concerned that the civil liberties won during the post-Suharto democratic era are about to be curtailed.
+Adinda Tenriangke Muchtar, executive director of The Indonesian Institute, a Jakarta-based think tank, said this time around the protestors are chiefly concerned that the civil liberties won during the post-Soeharto democratic era are about to be curtailed.

 Adinda told Southeast Asia Globe that the timing of the demonstrations – coming during a series of fires that have sent a haze over parts of Indonesia and neighbouring countries, and during deadly political violence in Papua – prompted government supporters to allege the protests have been hijacked by other interests who want to unseat President Widodo.